absmach/magistrala-docs/docs/provision.md

 If you want to disconnect your thing from the channel, send following request:

+> This endpoint will be depreciated in 1.0.0.
+It will be replaced with the bulk endpoint found at /disconnect.

 ```bash
 curl -s -S -i --cacert docker/ssl/certs/ca.crt -X DELETE -H "Authorization: Bearer $USER_TOKEN" https://localhost/channels/<channel_id>/things/<thing_id>
 ```